Wensleydale: History

+At the time of the Domesday Book in 1086, Wensley included two berewicks [a portion of farmland], "one of 4 and another of 3 carucates [units of land area], each attached to Count Alan's manor of East Witton".
+The Count's entire holding in the area included only 11 villagers, 2 smallholders and 18 ploughlands.
+By 1199, Wensley Church, under the patronship of "Niel son of Alexander", was in operation.

+Wensley became the primary village of the valley, receiving its Royal Charter in 1202; that allowed for the creation of a market.
 Wensleydale was the home of one of Yorkshire's most famous clans, the Metcalfes, after they emigrated from Dentdale.
 The Metcalfe Society hold records dating back to Metcalfes living in the area during the 14th century.
 They were one of the most prominent families in Yorkshire for more than five centuries.
-Sir James Metcalfe (1389–1472), who was born and lived in Wensleydale, was a captain in the army which fought with King Henry V in the battle of Agincourt in 1415.
-A fortified manor, Nappa Hall near Askrigg was built by his son Sir Thomas Metcalfe.
+Sir James Metcalfe (1389–1472), who was born and lived in Wensleydale, was a captain in the army which fought with King Henry V in the Battle of Agincourt in 1415.
+A fortified manor, Nappa Hall near Askrigg, was built by his son Sir Thomas Metcalfe.

+During the 16th and 17th century, the primary industries were lead and coal works but limeworks were also common.
+A 1914 report stated that "old smelting-mills, quarries and limekilns abound; freestone and lime are still worked".
+In 1563, the plague reached this area; residents of Wensely who survived settled in Leyburn; "Wensley never fully recovered from that tragedy" and by 1686, Leyburn had become the main settlement and the valley's market town.

 Bolton Castle, in the village of Castle Bolton, is a notable local historic site.

 Building of the structure was begun by Richard le Scrope, Lord Treasurer and Lord Chancellor to Richard II, in 1378.
 The building was finally completed in c.1399; the total cost was approximately 18,000 marks.
 Mary, Queen of Scots, was imprisoned there for six months, ending in January 1569, under head keeper Sir Francis Knollys, housed in the apartment of Henry Scrope; she was allowed a retinue of 51, with 30 housed in the castle.
 The story goes that she once escaped and made her way towards Leyburn but was captured at a spot on "The Shawl" called "Queen's Gap".

+By 1846 the railway had reached Wensleydale, on a line between Northallerton and Bedale; it was extended in 1856, to carry passengers from Leeming Bar to Bedale.
+Wensley railway station opened in 1877; by 1878, there were also stations in Northallerton, Leeming Bar, Bedale, Leyburn, Hawes and Garsdale.